ad-6/MiniProject/1_Requirements/Readme.md

 * Tremendously growing competition among various banking/chit-funds services.

 ## Where:
-* This problem faced by all small and new banks/chit-funds.
+* Probalme faced by all small and new banks/chit-funds.

 ## How:
-* Causes huge losses and ultimately shut down of these small banks/chit-funds services.
+* Causes huge losses and ultimately leads to the shut down of these small banks/chit-funds services.

 # Detail requirements
 ## High Level Requirements: